 Before you get started, you need to prepare.
 So that, you and your team not to be moving at an impressive speed, but in the wrong direction.

-Here are some tips to help you with MVP creation:
+Here are some tips to help you to create a MVP:

-- analyze the existing market.
+2. Analyze the market.
 Find similar products and figure out their value.
-Then, think what you can do differently and much better;
+Then, think what you can do differently and much better.

-- define the project’s main idea, and then the function that expresses it best.
-Starting from this, remove all the secondary options, they can wait;
+3. Define the project’s main idea, and then the function that expresses it best.
+Starting from this, remove all the secondary options, they can wait

-- set a time limit, this should be a period of a month or two, which will allow you to even more meaningfully approach the prioritization process;
+5. Set a time limit, this should be a period of a month or two, which will allow you to even more meaningfully approach the prioritization process.

-- choose the fastest way.
-Hypothesis testing can be carried out in different ways, and your task is to choose the fastest one;
+6. Choose the fastest way.
+Hypothesis testing can be carried out in different ways, and your task is to choose the fastest one.

-- think through the iteration process.
+7. Think through the iteration process.
 Feedback from users is needed to make the product better.
-And you must be ready to make changes at a quick pace;
+And you must be ready to make changes at a quick pace.

 Start from a simple problem solution, then, develop it, gradually solving larger tasks.
 Always keep in mind the main issue that needs to be solved.
 The final product is the sum of previous successful MVP implementations.

 Let’s sum up the results